Liam-Helfrich/LockBoxCode/README.md

 ### Lock for Duration

+Be sure to turn the lid as far clockwise as it will go before locking.

 Selecting the "Time lock" menu option opens a screen where the lock duration can be set.
 The controls work the same way as they do when setting the PIN:

 ![SettingDuration](https://user-images.githubusercontent.com/78624384/130335027-55a37b77-cbac-4e32-a3e8-c0f3890a7314.jpg)

 The format for entering times is DD:HH:MM.
 In the above picture, the duration is set to 29 days, 23 hours, and 59 minutes.

+Once the duration is confirmed, the box will lock.
 The confirmation dialog will display the current time and date.
 If the time and date shown are not reasonable values, then the internal clock may be malfunctioning.
 If this occurs, replace the clock battery and set the correct time before using the timed lock feature.

 ![image](https://user-images.githubusercontent.com/78624384/130336511-4cf2949d-153d-4177-8b79-dfe0b78f0ffe.png)